ygzdmr/ygzdmr.github.io/waterbit/privacy.md

-# Karaf Water Reminder Privacy Policy
+# WaterBit Water Reminder Privacy Policy

 **Last Updated:** May 22, 2025

-This Privacy Policy describes how Karaf ("we," "us," or "our") collects, uses, and shares information in connection with your use of the Karaf water reminder mobile application (the "App").
+This Privacy Policy describes how WaterBit ("we," "us," or "our") collects, uses, and shares information in connection with your use of the WaterBit water reminder mobile application (the "App").
 We are committed to protecting your privacy.
-Importantly, Karaf is designed to respect your privacy, **and we do not collect any personally identifiable information**.
+Importantly, WaterBit is designed to respect your privacy, **and we do not collect any personally identifiable information**.

 ---